 Expenditures are recorded when a liability is incurred, as under accrual accounting.
+However, debt service expenditures are recorded only when payment is due.

 Assessments

 Assessments are non-ad valorem assessments on benefited lands within the District.
 Assessments are levied to pay for the operations and maintenance of the District.
 The fiscal year for which annual assessments are levied begins on October 1 with discounts available for payments through February 28 and become delinquent on April 1.
 The District's annual assessments for operations are billed and collected by the County Tax Collector.
 The amounts remitted to the District are net of applicable discounts or fees and include interest on monies held from the day of collection to the day of distribution.